-Did you know I wrote an ebook all about How to not kill your Plants?
+Did you know I wrote an ebook about How to not kill your Plants?
 It has a helpful checklist for the 6 steps to keep your plants alive and also thriving.
-In addition is has a deep dive on 7 trending “it” plants and 5 plant printables to hang in your home.
-Buy it below.
+In addition, there is has a deep dive on 7 trending “it” plants and 5 fun plant printables to hang in your home.
+Buy it below!

 These are trailing plants that keep on growing.
 Because of their trailing nature, they are a great low light hanging plant for indoors.
 Occasional pruning will help keep them fuller at the base and each cutting can then be rooted in water to create more plants – they are the plant that keeps on giving!

 - Check out my post about Pothos Plant care.

 Calathea are gorgeous and new plant owners always gravitate to them because of their beautiful coloring, but they are a trickier plant.
 They are gorgeous leafy plants with typically dark green leaves and then silver or pink colored pin stripes.
 The underside of the leaf is a beautiful purple.

 They grow well in medium to low light.
 However, the lower the light, the less frequently they will flower.

 Although slow growers, they can grow up to 3 feet tall with higher humidity conditions.

 Calathea add beautiful texture and are colorful low light houseplants.